tiffanychu90/simple-coronavirus-report/getting_started.md

 ## Step 4: Clone the Repo

+Since you've forked the repo, you won't be using this repo, which is linked to my username.
+You should see a repo under `Your repositories` when you go to your GitHub page, which is `https://github.com/YOUR-USERNAME`.

 In Ubuntu:
-* Clone the repo: `git clone https://github.com/YOUR-USERNAME/simple-coronavirus-report.git`
+* Clone the repo: `git clone https://github.com/YOUR-USERNAME/simple-coronavirus-report.git`.
+    * In the GitHub repo, you'll see a green button `Code`
+    * Click on the arrow > HTTPS > URL for GitHub repo
 * Add and set your remote repository (call `origin`): `git remote add origin https://github.com/YOUR-USERNAME/simple-coronavirus-report.git`

 ## Step 5: Build the Docker Container